 Representatives of top international sport organizations will present a wide range of issues during the program.
 Topics will include the structure and characteristics of European sports, marketing and management in European sports, sports law, professional soccer, handball, etc.

 Program participants will stay in hotels in Rome and Athens for the 2019 program.

-Participants will stay in a modern, centrally located hotels throughout the study program.
+Participants will stay in modern, centrally located hotels throughout the study program.
 Breakfasts and some group meals will be provided as part of the program fee.